NIH Public Access Law

 Importing PMCIDs into EndNote: EndNote has created instructions for importing PubMed Central ID numbers (PMCIDs) into your EndNote library.
 For more information, visit the EndNote FAQ page.

 Please consider submitting your results to the University of Hawaii at Manoa’s institutional repository, ScholarSpace.
 ScholarSpace is used to store the intellectual works and unique collections of this academic community and provides a permanent web location for those accessing these resources.
-Please visit ScholarSpace and contact Beth Tillinghast at firstname.lastname@example.org for further information.
+Please contact the ScholarSpace admins at firstname.lastname@example.org for further information.

 The Library is interested in and committed to supporting and expanding Open Access and Scholarly Communications.